 The authorised share capital consists of 5,000 ordinary shares of euro 500 each of which 3,500 shares have been called up and fully paid-in.
 The holders of ordinary shares are entitled to execute the rights under the Dutch Civil Code without any restrictions.
-In comparison with the year-end 2020, there were no changes in these figures.
-The Company generated earnings per share of euro 33,968 (2020: loss of euro 1,918).
+In comparison with the year-end 2021, there were no changes in these figures.
+The Company generated earnings per share of euro 115,412 (2021: euro 33,968).